John Biggar.com : Climbing Instructor and Guidebook Author

 ** JFMAMJJASOND 4, 3, 1, 1 An excellent family picnic venue and bouldering spot on the beach near Dumfries.
 10m high.

-Minor Crags A new page with brief details of smaller, less good and less popular areas.
+Minor Crags Brief details of the smaller, less good and less popular summer rock climbing areas.

 Galloway Crag Chooser